AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 #### Fill Functions

-You can also set the colors of your chart by calling the {api:anychart.charts.Sunburst#fill}fill(){api} method with a function a parameter.
+You can also set the colors of your chart by calling the {api:anychart.charts.Sunburst#fill}fill(){api} method with a function as a parameter.
 In this function, you can use the following fields:

 * `autoColor`
 * `chart`